David Frost: Frost/Nixon

 Frost/Nixon was originally a play written by Peter Morgan, developed from the interviews that Frost had conducted with Richard Nixon in 1977.
 Frost/Nixon was presented as a stage production in London in 2006 and on Broadway in 2007.
-Frank Langella won a Leading Actor Tony Award for his portrayal of Nixon; the play also received nominations for Best Play and Best Direction.
+Frank Langella won the Tony Award for Best Leading Actor in a Play for his portrayal of Nixon; the play also received nominations for Best Play and Best Direction.

-The play was adapted into a Hollywood motion picture entitled Frost/Nixon and starring Michael Sheen as Frost and Langella as Nixon, both reprising their stage roles.
-The film was released in 2008 and directed by Ron Howard.
-It was nominated for five Golden Globe Awards, winning none: Best Motion Picture-Drama, Best Director-Drama, Best Actor-Drama (Langella), Best Screenplay, and Best Original Score.
+The 2008 film adaptation of the play was directed by Ron Howard and starred Michael Sheen as Frost and Langella as Nixon, both reprising their stage roles.
+It was nominated for five Golden Globe Awards, winning none: Best Motion Picture — Drama, Best Director, Best Actor (Langella), Best Screenplay, and Best Original Score.
 It was also nominated for five Academy Awards, again winning none: Best Picture, Best Actor (Langella), Best Director, Best Adapted Screenplay, and Best Film Editing.

 In February 2009, Frost was featured on the Australian Broadcasting Corporation's international affairs programme Foreign Correspondent in a report titled "The World According To Frost", reflecting on his long career and portrayal in the film Frost/Nixon.

+Frost's interviews are also the basis for a six-part docuseries, David Frost vs., that is scheduled to air on MSNBC in 2025.

 Personal life

-Frost was known for several relationships with high-profile women.
-In the mid-1960s, he dated British actress Janette Scott, between her marriages to songwriter Jackie Rae and singer Mel Tormé; in the early 1970s he was engaged to American actress Diahann Carroll; between 1972 and 1977 he had a relationship with British socialite Caroline Cushing; in 1981, he married Lynne Frederick, widow of Peter Sellers, but they divorced the following year.
+Frost had several relationships with high-profile women.
+In the mid-1960s, he dated British actress Janette Scott, between her marriages to songwriter Jackie Rae and singer Mel Tormé; from 1970 to 1973, he was engaged to American actress Diahann Carroll; in 1974, he was briefly engaged to American model Karen Graham; between 1972 and 1977 he had a relationship with British socialite Caroline Cushing; in 1981, he married Lynne Frederick, widow of Peter Sellers, but they divorced the following year.
 He also had an 18-year intermittent affair with American actress Carol Lynley.

-On 19 March 1983, Frost married Lady Carina Fitzalan-Howard, daughter of the 17th Duke of Norfolk.
+On 19 March 1983, Frost married Lady Carina Fitzalan-Howard, daughter of Miles Fitzalan-Howard, 17th Duke of Norfolk.
 Three sons were born to the couple over the next five years.
 His second son, Wilfred Frost, followed in his father's footsteps and currently works as an anchor at Sky News and CNBC.
 They lived for many years in Chelsea, London, and kept a weekend home at Michelmersh Court in Hampshire.
+Frost was a fan of Southampton F.C. and was part of a consortium alongside Gavyn Davies that attempted to take over the club in 1996.